Palazaram/GetCurrencyRates/README.md

 - **Only the URL of the API can be changed in the command.**
 - **You need to insert the “^” character before the '?' or '&' character in the URL API.”**

+## Saving JSON file

+The JSON file is saved in the folder with the exe file with which you created the service.

 # 5. Troubleshooting tips and common issues

 ## 1. Using API other than NBU